Felisong/cpnt-265-a-aya-art-store/README.md

-# Hello, welcome to Aya's Art Store Repository
+# Hello, welcome to Reika's Art Store Repository

 My name is Carolina.
 I am a web dev student trying to create an operational e-commerce site in 2 weeks.
-I don't know how it will turn out, but this will be my first read me.
+I at this point have created a minimum viable product.

 ## Attributions